How to make Peach Melba

-The original version of Peach Melba is a peach, halved, poached and skinned, then sliced, sprinkled with sugar and cooled.
+There are now many variants.
+A traditional version of peach melba is a peach that is halved, poached and skinned, then sliced, sprinkled with sugar and cooled.

 A raspberry sauce is made with the seeds strained out, sweetened and then chilled.